lm3nitro/Projects/README.md

 # Projects

-This is a backup of all the projects completed.
-Please see the main portfolio in the following link:
+This is a backup of all the projects I have completed to date.
+For a more comprehensive overview of my work, please refer to my main portfolio through the following link:

 https://github.com/lm3nitro